 Sports orthotics, crafted from multiple layers of different density foams are often the best choice for active people.
 These inserts provide 'just enough' support while allowing movement in the correct alignment to develop strength.
 It is best if these inserts are custom made, so you may need to hunt around in your local area to find a podiatrist or physical therapist who makes them.

 As the strength in the foot and the rest of the body develops, the amount of support that the orthotic is giving can be reduced, so that it is more of a ‘reminder’ (Proprioceptive feedback) to stay in the right place.

 I do however also recommend that students dancing full time have a soft supportive insole in their day-to-day shoes.
 When our feet have been working so hard all day, they do need a little support to prevent any overuse injuries.
-For this I recommend a heat mouldable insert that simply helps support the muscles of the foot, rather than structurally repositioning the foot.
-Obviously this needs to be accompanied by a good supportive shoe for best results!
+For this, I recommend a heat mouldable insert that simply helps support the muscles of the foot, rather than structurally repositioning the foot.
+Obviously, this needs to be accompanied by a good supportive shoe for the best results!

 Unfortunately, sloppy ballet flats just don’t cut it!

-I do hope that this has answered you question well enough!
+I do hope that this has answered your question well enough!